-This policy establishes a process for the Moorhead Police Department to review incidents of high liability or exposure such as employee use of force, pursuits, police motor vehicle crashes, injury on duty incidents, complaints, dangerous dog declaration requests, and other actions that the Office of the Chief of Police or other chain of command need to be aware of.
+This policy establishes a process for the Moorhead Police Department to review incidents of heightened liability or exposure.
+Incidents such as significant employee injury, pursuits, an onduty motor vehicle crash where any party sustains great bodily injury, or the staff member is at fault, complaints, and other actions that require notification of the Office of the Chief of Police or other chain of command.